42-AI/bootcamp_machine-learning/day02/ex12/ex12_interlude.md

 # Plotting curves with matplotlib

 We asked you to plot straight lines in the day00.
 Now you are working with polynomial models, the results are not straight lines but curves.
-Plotting curves is a bit more tricky, beacause if you do not have enough data point, you will get an ugly succession of little straight lines instead of a curve.
+Plotting curves is a bit more tricky, because if you do not have enough data point, you will get an ugly succession of little straight lines instead of a curve.
 Here is a way to do it.

 Lets begin with a simple dataset: